-CSL seeks to leverage excellence in disciplinary research to have a societal impact through interdisciplinary solutions that address major societal problems.
-The CSL PhD Thesis award will be given to a researcher whose PhD thesis makes advances in a disciplinary area that has an interdisciplinary angle.
+CSL seeks to leverage excellence in disciplinary research through interdisciplinary solutions that address major societal problems.
+The CSL PhD Thesis Award will be given to a researcher whose PhD thesis makes advances in a disciplinary area that has an interdisciplinary angle.

 The selection committee will focus on candidates’ contributions, innovative ideas and potential impact resulting from their PhD work.
 The award includes a $500 honorarium, travel support, award certificate of recognition, and an invitation for the recipient to present his/her work in CSL during the fall semester.
 A public citation for the award will be placed on the CSL website, in the CSL e-newsletter to alumni, and in the CSL annual report.